#ReadingBlackout: Over 50 Marvelous Children's Books by Black Authors or Illustrators

 As of 2017, still only 28 percent of children’s/YA books published each year represent people of color, and when fewer still portray marginalized experiences.
 We need to change that!

 It's important to have #ownvoices stories. #Ownvoices is a term that describes a book that has been written by a member of the marginalized community that it depicts.
 Authors of color wrote only six percent of all children’s literature published in 2016, according to the latest data from the Cooperative Children’s Book Center.

 There are TONS of talented people of color who write and they need the opportunity to tell their own stories.
-That's why Helping Kids Rise has created this list of children's books written by African Americans as a starting point resource for the #ReadingBlackout.
+That's why we have created this list of children's books written by African Americans as a starting point resource for the #ReadingBlackout.
 This list includes picture books, chapter books, middle grade, and even a few young adult titles.
 We'll continue to add to this list as we discover more books, so check back often.
 Many of these authors have several books, be sure to Google them for info on their other books.

 WHO IS CARTER G. WOODSON?: Carter G. Woodson (The Father of Black History) was Born to former slaves in 1875 in New Canton, Virginia, Woodson had a passion for education.
 Between supporting his family through farming and mining, he was largely self-taught.
 He began high school at age 20 and graduated less than two years later.
 Woodson then earned a master's degree from the University of Chicago and became the second African-American to earn a doctorate from Harvard University.
 He went on to write more than a dozen books on African-American history.